 Eleanor Goldstein is a painter and sculptor from New York City, working in a variety of mediums.
 She is a member of the National Association of Women Artists and the Upstream Gallery in Hastings, NY, as well as a Signature Member of the Pastel Society of America and a member of the New York Artists Circle.

-Eleanor Goldstein is a Wurlitzer Foundation Fellow.
-Her work was commissioned by the Cathedral of St. John the Divine, NYC; selected by the United States Art in the Embassies Program; exhibited at the Rockefeller Gallery in Pocantico Hills, NY; as well as other galleries and museums in the United States and abroad.
+Goldstein is a Wurlitzer Foundation Fellow.
+Her work has been commissioned by the Cathedral of St. John the Divine, NYC, selected by the United States Art in the Embassies Program, and exhibited at the Rockefeller Gallery in Pocantico Hills, NY, as well as other galleries and museums in the United States, and in private collections abroad.